Zee & Zoey’s Spay/Neuter Series – The Facts of Life: The 101’s of Kittens and Conception

 What can we do?
 First of all, the only way to ensure there will not be unplanned or unwanted litters born is to have your cat spayed or neutered at an early age.
 The simple fact is that a male cat is wired to find a female cat in heat and a female cat will continue to have a heat cycle until she mates.
 And that includes indoor cats that you might think don’t need the procedure.
 Indoor pet cats can accidentally get outside and if you purposely let your pet cat outside, where there is a will, there is a way when it comes to finding a mate.
 Outdoor community cats need to become part of managed TNR (Trap, Neuter, Return) programs and of critical importance, dumping your cats on the street, or litters of kittens on the street is not only cruel and inhumane; it is illegal and should never be an option.

 So, the next time you see that cute photo of a sweet and fuzzy kitten, just remember that with that picture comes a price and it is not always a pretty one… Take the responsible road and have your cat spayed or neutered.
-Not only will you be helping control cat overpopulation, but your cat will be healthier and happier for having the procedure which I will discuss in further detail as part of this series.
+Not only will you be helping control cat overpopulation, but your cat will be healthier and happier for having the procedure.